Mariatta/mariatta.github.io/content/core-sprint-2018-part-1.rst

 Before starting to write this project, I needed to come up with a project name, and of course it was the hardest part of the process.
 I had thought of unimaginative names like, "Blurb on the web" or "blurb_ee (ee: extended edition, pronounced *blurbee*)".
-Eric V. Smith suggested "Blurb 2.0".
+Gregory P. Smith suggested "Blurb 2.0".
 It sounds okay, except that I'm not actually implementing a new "blurb".
 I'm trying to provide an enhancement of "blurb add" command, so it is only a subset of the full "blurb".
 "Blurb 2.0" sounds incorrect to me.
 Larry himself suggested: "webLurb" (pronounced webblurb, or maybe we blurb?).
 In the end,